 Top: My dad fighting the fire.
+Bottom: Fire and smoke pouring out. |

 On what seemed like a normal early June morning, my cell phone rang.
 Upon opening my groggy eyes, I saw it was my mom.
 I was not surprised as we talk all the time, but slightly annoyed as my 6 hours of sleep was just not quite enough.
 The words she spoke were enough to send me flying out of bed and practically to my car to drive the 12 hours home to Nebraska.
 After a lot of uncontrollable tears, she had me convinced that driving home was not the answer.
 Instead, I sat at home and cried all day long.
 Our family owned business, Ohlmann Building Center, was burning to the ground.
 To add to it, my dad and brother, who are local volunteer firemen in our small community, were battling a blaze that was destroying the only place they had ever worked.
 The business that we had all grown up helping at was going to be gone.